-Rodrigo (or "Rod", that's cool too) is a Brazilian-born Canadian actor-director of German-Italian heritage, who trained in theatre in England.
+Rodrigo (or "Rod", that's cool too) is a Brazilian-born Canadian actor-director with a German last name, who trained in theatre in England.
 That's right.

-Before relocating to Ontario (where he lived between 2015 and 2019), Rodrigo used to call Winnipeg home - where he was a founding member of Theatre by the River and currently still serves as the Artistic Director of the newly created company Bravura Theatre.
+Before relocating to Ontario (where he lived between 2015 and 2019), Rodrigo used to call Winnipeg home - where he was a founding member of Theatre by the River and currently still serves as the General Director of the newly created company Bravura Theatre.
 Awesomely, Rodrigo will be returning to Winnipeg permanently as of September 2019, as the new Artistic Director of Shakespeare in the Ruins.

 Under the Fancy Bred Theatre brand, he performed in his first one-man show: "About Love & Champagne", which he also wrote and directed, as part of the 2014 ChekhovFest.
 Additional shows under the Fancy Bred umbrella include "The Duck Variations" (2008 MametFest) and "Pariah" (2011 StrindbergFest).